gemrb/gemrb.github.io/_drafts/20_lynx.md

 I'm pretty sure I first learned about the project from the The Linux Game Tome (HappyPenguin) release news website.
-I kept following the project and its occasional releases and at one point in late 2007 it just became clear that progress is too slow and that I can do something about it.
+I kept following the project and its occasional releases and at one point in late 2007 it just became clear that progress is too slow and that I can do something about it *as a forester*.
 I compiled GemRB, ran it and immediately saw bugs in BG2 character generation.
 Popping on IRC, some were fixed as soon as they were reported, but as I started providing patches, it didn't take long for Avenger to grant me commit access and not have to bother with manually applying them.

 **2. Was it hard to get other people interested to contribute?
 How helpful were